 Clearing Outlook Calendars

-A user on the Microsoft Technical Community reported that a teacher’s calendar had become cluttered with events for classes.
+A member of the Microsoft Technical Community reported that a teacher’s calendar had become cluttered with events for classes.
 So much so that the number of events caused the Teams calendar app to crash.
 The request was for a way to clear calendar events for selected users for a set period.
 What a great opportunity for the Search-Mailbox cmdlet, my go-to tool for mailbox cleanups for many years.

 The solution is to search the affected mailboxes to find calendar events and delete them.
 Microsoft has deprecated the old Search-Mailbox cmdlet, but it’s still available and can be used, even if Microsoft won’t support it.
 I’ve used Search-Mailbox many times to find and remove items from mailboxes, so it could solve this problem.